Venezuela's Maduro may feel heat from both sides after Lopez move

 "This is not the moment for individual rivalries.
 The big responsibility right now is to find a path forward for the country, so I wouldn't worry about divisions," said political consultant Armando Briquet, a former campaign manager of two-time opposition presidential candidate Capriles.

-(Editing by Andrew Cawthorne and James Dalgleish)
+Editing by Andrew Cawthorne and James Dalgleish